SAP-samples/cap-local-development-workshop/exercises/02/README.md

 cds w --profile classics
 ```

-Lo and behold, the initial data in the CSV files in `db/classics/data/` is now loaded!
+[Lo and behold], the initial data in the CSV files in `db/classics/data/` is now loaded!

 ```log
   > init from db/classics/data/sap.capire.bookshop-Genres.csv